Uniform Mordell-Lang Plus Bogomolov: Introduction

 is not Zariski dense in $X$.

-Later, Poonen \cite{PoonenMLB} showed that the Mordell-Lang conjecture and the Bogomolov conjecture, together with an equidistribution theorem, imply a stronger result, which trivially encompasses both conjectures.
+Later, Poonen \cite{PoonenMLB} (also by S. Zhang in \cite{Zhang00}) shows that the Mordell-Lang conjecture and the Bogomolov conjecture, together with an equidistribution theorem, imply a stronger result, which trivially encompasses both conjectures.
 For $\epsilon>0$, define the \emph{$\epsilon$-neighborhood} $\Gamma'_\epsilon$ of the division group $\Gamma'$ as